 Most tour operators on the island will be happy to set you up with a sunset cruise.
 One of the best options is with the Red Baron, a traditional wooden junk-style yacht.

 Their sunset cruise includes a welcome cocktail, unlimited soft drinks/tea/coffee, and a buffet dinner.
 There’s also a bar operating on deck if that one drink just isn’t enough.
-Prices for their 3-hour cruise come in at 2,500 baht (about $80) per person.
-They only operate on Monday and Friday, so plan accordingly.
+Prices for their 3-hour cruise come in at 2,500 baht (about $100) per person.
+Click here to learn more.

 20. Try the Thai Experience Dinner